 Because this has a pump applicator, you can easily target it onto the roots.
 It absorbs oil and offers a long-lasting lift.

-Totally invisible this dry shampoo soaks up oil, sweat, odour and dirt without leaving any unsightly residue or that dry, powdery feel.
+Totally invisible this dry shampoo soaks up oil, sweat, odor, and dirt without leaving any unsightly residue or that dry, powdery feel.
 It imparts a seriously fresh and clean smell as well.